National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

   I think we'll start with Level 2 and go from there.
   I'll work on the research protocol.

-After some thought, the investigator puts together a research protocol and submits a DUR in N3C.
+After some thought, the investigator develops a research protocol and submits a DUR, shown in @fig-story-020-dur.
-They submit the [DUR](access.md#sec-access-dur), shown in @fig-story-020-dur.

 ![Submitted Data Use Request.](images/story/fig-story-020-dur.png){#fig-story-020-dur fig-alt="Submitted Data Use Request"}